stevengj/nlopt/README.md

 It is compiled and installed with CMake build system:

     cmake .
-    make install
+    sudo make install

-See `./configure --help` or the `INSTALL` file for other options.
+See `CMakeLists.txt` file for cmake options.
 To build the latest development sources:

     git clone git://github.com/stevengj/nlopt
     cd nlopt